Kilimanjaro-2025@MortenJohansen

 If you’re new to strength training, it may be wise to book a competent personal trainer to help you get started.

-If you start slowly and do it right, high mountain treks can become a lifelong hobby with endless opportunities.
+If you start slowly and do it right, high altitude treks can become a lifelong hobby with endless opportunities.
 Take your time and enjoy nature.